sdcastillo/sdcastillo.github.io/about.md

 <br/><br/>
 <br/><br/>

 Hi, I'm Sam Castillo.
 Currently I work as an actuarial analyst with Willis Towers Watson.
-Previously I had interned with Blue Cross Blue Shield and Milliman after graduating from UMass Amherst.
-Volunteer work has been with [CoachingActuaries](coachingactuaries.com) and [Esperanza Soaps](http://www.esperanza-soaps.com/soapmade/).
+Previously I had interned with Blue Cross Blue Shield and Milliman after graduating from UMass Amherst with a bachelor's in math.

 This blog is to keep track of actuarial, data science, and music side projects.